irmen/Pyro5/docs/source/servercode.rst

 It may be useful however to also process the error on the *server*, for instance, to log the error somewhere for later reference.
 For this purpose, you can set the ``methodcall_error_handler`` attribute on the daemon object to a custom error handler function.
-See the :file:`exceptions` example.
+See the `exceptions example <https://github.com/irmen/Pyro5/tree/master/examples/exceptions>`_ .
 This function's signature is::

     def custom_error_handler(daemon: Daemon, client_sock: socketutil.SocketConnection,